Typing and validation

 You can use Component.Args, Component.Kwargs, and Component.Slots to type the component inputs.

-When you set these classes, at render time the args, kwargs, and slots parameters of the data methods (get_template_data(), get_js_data(), get_css_data()) will be instances of these classes.
+When you set these input classes, the args, kwargs, and slots parameters of the data methods (get_template_data(), get_js_data(), get_css_data()) will be instances of these classes.

 This way, each component can have runtime validation of the inputs: